-Automated Incline – Some machines allow you to control the level of incline or it can be automated in a program.
+Some machines allow you to control the level of incline, or it can be automated in with workout programs.
 This option gives an added dimension to your treadmill workout.

-Training Programs – Many treadmills have programs built into them based on what you’re looking to achieve.
+Many treadmills have workout programs built into them based on what you’re looking to achieve.
 If you’re trying to lose weight, they’ll have a specific walking or running plan for you.
 If you want to gain muscle in your legs, they might have a program for that as well.

 Benefits of Running on a Treadmill

 It’s no secret that any form of exercise is useful if you’re trying to maintain a healthy lifestyle.
 Walking or running on a treadmill is the perfect way to exercise from the comfort of your own home.
 Here are some of the many benefits of running on a treadmill: